Thairath Online

 • Structure

-Shanghai Shendi Group: 57% (a Chinese state-owned enterprise)
+Shanghai Shendi Group: 57% (Chinese state-owned enterprise)

 The Walt Disney Company: 43%

-• Management Company:
+• Management company:

 The Walt Disney Company: 70%